Complete flags on flat vector bundles in positive characteristic: Abstract

 \section{Abstract}

-Let $X$ be a connected, smooth, and projective curve of genus $g$ over an algebraically closed field of characteristic $p >0$.
-This paper investigates a characteristic-$p$ analogue of a well-known fact concerning flat vector bundles in characteristic $0$.
-That is to say, we prove that the inequality $g \leq 1$ holds if and only if any flat vector bundle on $X$ admits a complete flag.
-We also explore a generalization of this result in a broader setting.
+Let $X$ be a connected, smooth, and projective curve of genus $g$ over an algebraically closed field of characteristic $p>0$.
+This paper investigates a characteristic-$p$ analogue of a well-known fact concerning flat vector bundles in characteristic zero.
+That is to say, we prove that the inequality $g\le1$ holds if and only if any flat vector bundle on $X$ admits a complete flag.
+We also explore a generalization of this result in a broader setting using Berthelot's differencial operators of level $m$.